 Menus in Chinatown can be short on explanations, so no matter which cuisine you choose, don't be afraid to ask questions.

-- Hong Kong Clay Pot, 960 Grant: Clay pot cooking is the specialty here.
+- Hong Kong Clay Pot, 960 Grant: Clay pot cooking Hong Kong style is the specialty here.
 Dishes are somewhat like a hearty stew, cooked and served in a clay pot with a lid.
 Among reviewer favorites: oxtail stew and seafood clay pot.
 Several visitors comment that it's not the cleanest of places, but most are willing to forgive that because the food is inexpensive and tasty.

 - New Lun Ting, 670 Jackson: It's a bit of a hole in the wall, but they serve big portions at affordable prices.
-Some people jokingly call them the original "fusion" restaurant because they serve oh-so-American Jell-O and apple pie for desert.
+Some people jokingly call them the original "fusion" restaurant because they serve oh-so-American Jell-O and apple pie for dessert.

 Places to Eat Dim Sum in San Francisco Chinatown